-- Machine wash with only cold water on gentle cycle.
+- Wash in a washing machine with cold water on delicate cycle.

-Amish Homemade Quilt Trivia
+Amish Handmade Quilt Trivia